describo/describo.github.io/src/docs/guide/transcribing-content-assistant.md

 In the following images, the Assistant is first used to summarise the text and describe the main topics.
 Then, acting as an Anthropologist (ie prompting it to assume a particular role), the assistant is again asked what the main topics are.
-After that, the assistant is asked to assume the role of a Social Scientist to explain the narrative with respect to any cultural symbolism.

 <ImageComponent src="/images/guide-transcribing-content-assistant/assistant1.webp"></ImageComponent>